vrodriguezf/deepvats/README.md

 ## Deploy

-To run the notebooks, install `docker` and `docker-compose` in your system.
+To run the notebooks and the app, install `docker` and `docker-compose` in your system.
 Then, create a new *.env* file in the root of the project following the structure:
 ```
 # The name of the docker-compose project